aminmgk/Python_Algorithm/README.md

 Providing a final output of the total cost once no further devices are required.

 ### Task 3: Offering Discounts
-This task adds a discount feature:
+Adding a discount feature:

 Apply a 10% discount on the price of each additional phone or tablet purchased.
 Output the new total the customer will need to pay.
 Display the amount of money saved from the discount.

-### How to Use
+### Running the Program
-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Run the Python script to start the program.
+2. Run the Python script to start the program.
-Follow the on-screen prompts to complete the required tasks.
+3. Follow the on-screen prompts to complete the required tasks.
-Choose a task (Task 1, Task 2, or Task 3) based on the desired functionality.
+4. Choose a task (Task 1, Task 2, or Task 3) based on the desired functionality.
-Enter your selections according to the prompts to complete the shopping process.
+5. Enter your selections according to the prompts to complete the shopping process.
-View the final output for the total cost and other details.
+6. View the final output for the total cost and other details.

+You should be able to run the program and simulate a shopping experience for mobile devices, incorporating the various options and functionalities described in the tasks.